mahmoodlab/CLAM/docs/README.md

 Please refer to our [Installation guide](INSTALLATION.md) for detailed instructions on how to get started.

+Note if you encounter errors with installation, please see https://github.com/mahmoodlab/CLAM/issues/190 which may help resolve your issues.

 ## WSI Segmentation and Patching

 <img src="CLAM1.jpg" width="1000px" align="center" />